maubed27/video-search-ai/README.md

 # 🎬 Intelligent Video Search Engine

+This system combines semantic embeddings (CLIP) with object detection (YOLO) to improve retrieval accuracy and reduce false positives

 A semantic video search system that allows users to query video content using natural language and retrieve the most relevant moments with timestamps.

 ---